 Cosmo: Wait.
 A computer matched *her* with *him*?
 I don't think so.

 Cosmo: There I was in prison.
-And one day I help a couple of older gentlemen make some free telephone calls.
-They turn out to be, let us say, good family men.
+And one day I helped a couple of nice older gentlemen make some free telephone calls.
+They turned out to be, let us say, good family men.

 Martin Bishop: Organized crime?